Cosmetic dentistry information web site.

 Porcelain onlays require a great deal of expertise to place correctly.
 They require extensive training in cosmetic dentistry and in occlusion.
 We recommend that you only have an expert cosmetic dentist do one.
 (For referral to an expert cosmetic dentist, see our referral page.)

-Second, porcelain onlays made entirely of porcelain are not as strong as gold crowns or porcelain-fused-to-metal crowns, so they are more susceptible to breaking.
+Secondly, porcelain onlays made entirely of porcelain are not as strong as gold crowns or porcelain-fused-to-metal crowns, so they can be more susceptible to breaking, although newer ceramics are extremely strong.
 The chances of breaking are minimized if you are having this done by an expert cosmetic dentist.

 For general information on crowns and a comparison of the various choices of crowns and onlays, see our page explaining porcelain crowns compared with other types of crowns.